fjredondo/evaluome-on-ontoportal/README.md

 <ol type="1">
   <li>Batch process for downloading ontologies from a repository set: <a href="https://github.com/fjredondo/ontoportal-snapshot">ontoportal-snapshot</a></li>
   <li>Apply catalog of quality metrics on a repository.</li>
+  <li>Store in the graph oriented database: GraphDB, the metrics data of each repository.</li>
   <li>Metric-based ontology analysis with Evaluome.</li>
 </ol>